 Dr Andrew Moss PhD MISRM

-Andrew is one of our senior tutors.
+Andrew Moss is our principal tutor.
 He is a Neuroscientist with 16 years of experience in pain research and 3 years working on chronic inflammatory diseases.
 He completed his PhD at Edinburgh University before going on to work at University College London (UCL) and Harvard Medical School, and currently works as a group leader in a translational immunology team at the pharmaceutical company UCB.

 Andrew runs a selective private clinic in Fleet in Hampshire, but focuses on teaching at OSSM.
 “Teaching soft tissue therapy is a great passion of mine.
 I have dedicated most of my career to understanding and treating chronic pain conditions, and sports massage has given me a unique opportunity to work with fantastic people who have often suffered from highly preventable pain conditions related to their sport and/or posture.”